Speight Jenkins: Tenure at Seattle Opera

 Iphigénie en Tauride, four Strauss operas, many by Verdi and Puccini, plus several contemporary works.
 In 2010 Seattle Opera commissioned and gave the world premiere of Amelia, by Daron Hagen.

 Jenkins stepped down as General Director of Seattle Opera in August 2014, and was replaced by Aidan Lang.

 Other work

-Jenkins has written an art book, Pelleas + Melisande + Chihuly, and narrated a 4-CD commentary called Enjoying Wagner's Ring of the Nibelung with Speight Jenkins.
+Jenkins wrote an art book, Pelleas + Melisande + Chihuly, and narrated a 4-CD commentary called Enjoying Wagner's Ring of the Nibelung with Speight Jenkins.

 In 2011 he won an Opera Honor from the National Endowment for the Arts.
 In the same year he received an honorary doctorate from the New England Conservatory.

-Personal life
+Personal life and death

-Jenkins and his wife, the former Linda Sands, have two children, Linda Leonie Jenkins and Speight Jenkins III.
+Jenkins and his wife, the former Linda Sands, had two children: Linda Leonie Jenkins and Speight Jenkins III.

+Jenkins died in Seattle on May 30, 2026, at the age of 89.